 To illustrate, many of Schmitt’s orchestral works were also published in piano reduction scores (solo, duet and/or piano duo versions).
-The converse was also true: piano and vocal pieces that Schmitt would also orchestrate.
+The converse was true as well: piano and vocal pieces that Schmitt would also orchestrate.

-It was the same with his chamber works as well.
+And it was the same with his chamber works, too.

 A representative example is Schmitt’s Légende (1918), which the composer published in separate versions featuring solo saxophone, viola and violin in both piano and orchestral garb.
 Likewise, the Sonatine en trio (1935) exists in composer-created versions for flute/clarinet/harpsichord (the original scoring), flute/clarinet/piano and also violin/cello/piano.

 But it is Schmitt’s Andantino, Op.
 30, dating from 1906, that is perhaps the composer’s most versatile composition of all.
 Originally conceived as a vocalise for soprano and piano, the piece has achieved its fame primarily as a work for clarinet rather than the voice.

 The origin of the music is an interesting story in itself.
 Schmitt’s composition was his contribution to a collection of vocalises and etudes assembled by Amédée-Landely Hettich, who was a respected voice instructor at the Paris Conservatoire.